 Mid-Range: Hotel 9 - luxury boutique hotel, modern interior in a great location in the city center walking distance to the train station.

 Budget: Camera Felice/Happy Rooms - close to the main square, bright and colorful cozy rooms.

-Even if you arrive to the Plitvice area earlier there are plenty of outdoor activities to partake in, from hiking to swimming in the Mrežnica River.
+Even if you arrive in the Plitvice area earlier there are plenty of outdoor activities to partake in, from hiking to swimming in the Mrežnica River.

 Stay two nights in Villa Verde, a family run B&B that focuses on giving travelers the local experience.
 Nada and Zeljko make every guest feel at home and use locally sourced ingredients in their home cooked meals.

 Villa Plitvica - located in the park, basic and clean B&B. Walking distance to the waterfalls.
-There is a restaurant across the street which serves simple Dalamatian cuisine.
+There is a restaurant across the street which serves simple Dalmatian cuisine.
 Free parking available.

 Day 3 - Plitvice National Park